 Whether you’re just starting to run or you’ve been at it for years, designing a run schedule can be tough.

 How many miles should you run?
 Is it okay to run every day?
-Does training for a marathon mean I need to run more often than if I’m training for a 5K?
+Does training for a half marathon mean I need to run more often than if I’m training for a 5K?

 If you are looking for a running training plan, a good weekly formula to start would be the following: 3-4 runs, 2 strength or cross training workouts, 1-2 rest days, and 6-7 mobility days per week.